CM4all/pond/doc/index.rst

 - :samp:`host=NAME` shows only records of the specified HTTP ``Host`` header.
 Specify an empty host to filter records with no host at all.
+- :samp:`uri=URI` shows only records whose HTTP request URI is the specified string.
 - :samp:`uri-prefix=URI` shows only records whose HTTP request URI starts with the specified string.
 - :samp:`generator=NAME` shows only records with the specified